 📍 24 Halton Rd, Singapore 506997

 This spot is said to cause a peculiar act on drivers and cyclists when passing through the road.
 Many have reported feeling weight and pressure on them as they drive through the Old Tampines Road.
-Some say the area is haunted by Pontianak, which are spirits of women that died during childbirth.
+Allegedly, the area is haunted by Pontianak – which are spirits of women that died during childbirth.
 We certainly won’t be taking the car out for a drive around here during the night.

 The Yellow Tower comes with another spooky tale.
 It is thought to be haunted by the spirit of a victim, Kelly Tan Ah, who was tragically murdered in the vicinity in 1990.
 The murder remains unsolved.
 Passerby’s have reported hearing screams from the tower and seeing apparitions of a young woman.
 Indeed, this would explain any strange paranormal activity.